strangebuzz/cache-watcher/README.md

 sleep_time:       40
 ```

+💡 The sleep time is the parameter in milliseconds between two filesystem check.
+The lower it is the faster the cache will be refreshed but the higher the CPU will
+be used.
+I found 30ms to be a good value for my MacMini 2018 (i7, 3,2gh) but you
+probably want to find the best value for your system (with top or htop).

 ## Todo

-- [ ] Apply the Symfony style for the console output
+- [ ] Apply the Symfony style for the console output -> issue #1
 - [ ] Add CI with Github actions
 - [ ] Add an option to display the watched file
 - [ ] Allow to have an additional whitelist of custom files to watch
 - [ ] ...feel free to [create an issue](https://github.com/strangebuzz/sfcw/issues/new) 🙂.

+## Notes

+I won't do a LIVE update like the Symfony binary.
+Please watch the repository to
+be notified of new releases.

 ## License